wp-plugins/pretty-link/readme.txt

 * Organize Links into Groups
 * Create nofollow/noindex links
 * Turn tracking on / off on each link
-* Keep users on your site even when being redirected by using the PrettyBar which stays at the top of the page
-* Ability to configure and skin the PrettyBar to mirror the look and feel of your site
-* Hide the Target URL by loading it in a full-screen frame
 * Pretty Link Bookmarklet

 == Installation ==